Hunasamaranahalli

-Hunasamaranahalli is a census town in Bangalore District in the Indian state of Karnataka.
+Hunasamaranahalli is a census town in Bengaluru Urban district in the Indian state of Karnataka.

 Demographics

 As of 2001 India census, Hunasamaranahalli had a population of 7,384.
 Males constitute 56% of the population and females 44%.
 Hunasamaranahalli has an average literacy rate of 75%, higher than the national average of 59.5%: male literacy is 79%, and female literacy is 69%.
 In Hunasamaranahalli, 13% of the population is under 6 years of age.

 Economy

 The head office of Star Air is on the property of the Sindhu Logistic Park in Hunasamaranahalli.